-Mophradat provided travel grants that covered travel costs to participate in international cultural and artistic events (a conference, exhibition, symposium, biennial, festival, or any other such non-commercial artistic activity).
+Mophradat provided travel grants that covered travel costs to participate in international cultural and artistic events (a conference, exhibition, symposium, biennial, festival, or any other non-commercial artistic activity).

 City University of Hong Kong invited graphic designer Haytham Nawwar to present his paper Generation of a Multi-Pictorial Script at the International Symposium on Computational Media Art.

-Haus der Kulturen der Welt (HKW) in Berlin, invited researcher Karim-Yassin Goessinger to attend (Un)learning Place, a program that is part of HKW’s long term project The New Alphabet.
+Haus der Kulturen der Welt (HKW) in Berlin, invited researcher Karim-Yassin Goessinger to attend (Un)learning Place, a program that is part of HKW’s long-term project The New Alphabet.

 Elektronmusikstudion (EMS) in Stockholm will be hosting musician Yasmine ElBaramawy for a residency to develop her next album.